EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

   This includes as well rest values and retiring of the individual technologies.
   The default value is [`UnlimitedLife`](@ref).
 More information can be found in *[`LifetimeMode`](@ref lib-pub-life_mode)*.

-The type `StartInvData` allows in addition for providing the initial capacity in the first year through:
+The type `StartInvData` allows in addition for providing the initial capacity through:

 - `initial::TimeProfile`: Initial capacity of the technology in each investment period.
-  The initial capacity is the capacity which is specified by the user a priori.
+  The initial capacity is the capacity which is specified by the user *a priori*.
-  This implies, that if you can implement a legacy capacity with a lifetime through a reduction in the `TimeProfile`.
+  This implies, that you can implement a legacy capacity with a lifetime through a reduction in the `TimeProfile`.
   The time profile

   ```julia
   StrategicProfile([10,8,6,4,2,0])
   ```

-  would result in a reduction of the legacy capacity of ``2`` in each year.
+  would result in a reduction of the legacy capacity of ``2`` in investment period ``5``.

 while it utilizes the capacity of the technology if the value is not provided through the function [`EMI.start_cap`](@ref).

-!!! warning
+!!! warning "`StartInvData` and `NoStartInvData`"
-    If you do not use `StartInvData`, you have to provide the function [`EMI.start_cap`](@ref) for your type.
+    If you do not use `StartInvData`, you **must** provide a method to the function [`EMI.start_cap`](@ref) for your type.
     Otherwise, `EnergyModelsInvestments` is not able to deduce the starting capcity.

+    Note that the function will **always** use the capacity specified within `StartInvData` through the field `initial` for providing the exogeneous capacity profile.
+    This implies that any existing capacity, *e.g.*, through the field *[`cap` in `EnergyModelsBase` nodes](https://energymodelsx.github.io/EnergyModelsBase.jl/stable/nodes/source/#nodes-source-fields)* will not be utilized when using `StartInvData`.

 `AbstractInvData` types have constructors that allow omitting the last field, `life_mode`.